Norwegian Geotechnical Institute

-NGI is a national centre for geotechnical research and development.
-The research and development is conducted within geotechnics and associated disciplines create results in the form of new expertise, new methods and new technology, with expertise within material properties, modelling and analysis, and instrumentation and monitoring.
-NGI's strength lies in the expertise of its personnel working in collaboration with clients and partners.
+The research is conducted within geotechnics and associated disciplines and aims to develop new methods and analysis relating to material properties, modelling and analysis, for calculation and monitoring of the underground, construction and landslides, and the extraction of North Sea oil.

 NGI is also the host of the International Centre for Geohazards (ICG), one of Norway's first Centres of Excellence (CoE).
 NGI's partners are NORSAR, the Norwegian Geological Survey (NGU), the University of Oslo (UiO) and the Norwegian University of Science and Technology (NTNU).